marcelpetersen/mobil/_posts/2019-08-23-how-car-dealers-can-increase-their-revenue-by-going-digital.md

 ### Going paperless means going hassle-free

 A huge part of the digital experience is removing hassle for customers, but going paperless also decreases the hassle you face as a business owner.
-Having all forms and important documents in a virtual cloud “storage system” you have access to 24/7 means you can finally free yourself from that outdated filing cabinet collecting dust in the back office.
+Having all forms and important documents stored in a virtual cloud “storage system” you have access to 24/7 means you can finally free yourself from that outdated filing cabinet collecting dust in the back office.

 > Let customers book, pick up and sign for a loaner car all from one app.